jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/analysis_height_fem/Readme.md

-# Analysis of female height using the 3-component composite model
+# Analysis of female height only (not weight) using the composite model

 <br/>
 Steps to reproduce the analysis: